 Enough with the customer’s point of view, let’s talk about your favorite subject for a minute… YOU (the business owner)!

 You owe it to yourself to invest in the relationships you build with your team, because whether you’re on good terms or bad – you’re still spending 40 hours (minimum) per week with these folks.

 And are you ready for some hard truth…?
 If these relationships are terrible, there’s no one else to blame but YOU.
-You hired/kept them, “developed” them, and ultimately created the culture they work in.
-So take Extreme Ownership of your business’ culture and create some great working relationships with your Team.
+You hired/kept them, “developed” them and ultimately created the culture they work in.
+So take Extreme Ownership of your business’ culture and build some great working relationships with your Team.

 You’ll thank yourself later.